 Academica is a secure gateway that provides unified access to Wayne State information, services, and computing systems.
-This comprehensive environment is a one-stop location where WSU students, faculty, and staff can conveniently use online self-service functions and easily access many computing systems, such as the Wayne Connect Email system and the Blackboard Learning System.
+This comprehensive environment is a one-stop location where WSU students, faculty, and staff can conveniently use online self-service functions and easily access many computing systems, such as the Wayne Connect Email system and the Canvas learning management system.
 Using Academica, students also have continual access to specific information and helpful tools needed for communication, collaboration, teaching and learning, and University administration.
 Current students can use secure self-services to check financial aid, register for and drop/add classes, pay tuition and fees, check holds and final grades, obtain enrollment verifications and transcripts, self-register for training programs/workshops, and more.

 Accessing Academica requires a valid WSU Access ID (e.g., xy6789) and password.
 As soon as a student applies for admission or an employee is hired, a unique Access ID is automatically created.
 The university's Help Desk services can provide technical assistance if necessary.

 Degree Works is a degree tracking tool that allows you to see your progress toward graduation and help you and your advisor determine which courses you still need to take.
 Along with your advisor, you can also map out which courses you will take in future semesters, putting you on the right path for graduation.